Shutter Bringup Package¶

 If you want to run the robot driver, URDF model, and the face all at once, then

-launch the shutter_with_face.launch
+launch the shutter_with_face.launch file instead:

 $ roslaunch shutter_bringup shutter_with_face.launch